 Post contains hand selected products, with some affiliate marketing links {full disclosure here}

-How-To Create the Outdoor Driftwood Gray Finish
+How-To Paint the Outdoor Driftwood Finish

 Make sure you pick a time where it won’t rain for a couple of days.